Frequently Asked Questions

 Having said all that however, we really don’t know what kind of weather you’ll encounter!
 It can rain January or be -25 in March.
 If you’re considering coming into Sorcerer, I’m sure you have enough mountain experience to know there ain’t no guarantees....
 We are adaptable and you’ll have a great trip regardless.

 We do ask for descriptions of people’s ski abilities and expectations in advance.
-Two guides will be on staff to accommodate each group along with an ACMG practicum student so we have no problem dividing the group up in case of a split in abilities.
+On full service trips, two guides will be on staff to accommodate each group along with an ACMG practicum student so we have no problem dividing the group up in case of a split in abilities.
 You will generally have an option to come home early and we have a lovely library if you decide to take a day off.
 It IS your holiday!

 The kitchen at Sorcerer is fully equipped with a propane oven (that WILL hold the turkey) and all necessary pots and pans for a group of 18.
 We have all cutlery, dishes, cups and glasses.
-You will find, dish soap, cleaners, scrubbies, t-towels, dish cloths, bleach etc...
-We usually have all the spices you could want but, as these do get used by each group, if there is something really need you should bring it in just in case.
+You will find dish soap, cleaners, scrubbies, t-towels, dish cloths, bleach etc... paper towel and toilet paper too.
+We usually have all the spices you could want but, as these do get used by each group, if there is something you really need you should bring it just in case.
 We try to keep up on this but if your meal hinges on some special flavour, it might not be there.

 NO!!!
 The terrain in this area is some of the most rugged in the world.
-The route out would feel like going to target practice with you as the target, as you have to ski along valley bottoms for about 10 kilometers, with huge slide paths looming above you on either side.
+In winter the route out would feel like going to target practice with you as the target, as you have to ski along valley bottoms for about 10 kilometers, with huge slide paths looming above you on either side.
 Even in stable conditions, it would involve negotiating creek crossings and alder bashing.
+It's worse in the summer as you can add stinging nettles and devils club to the mix as well as cliffs and waterfalls.
 Meanwhile your buddies are flying overhead in a nice warm helicopter!
-It won’t cost you any less for the privilege of skiing either as the helicopter would be flying empty on a dovetail with the group going the opposite direction.
+It won’t cost you any less for the privilege of thrashing through all that either as the helicopter would be flying empty on a dovetail with the group going the opposite direction.
 You may as well be in the empty seat.
 (Or I’d have to double the other peoples heli costs... )

 Certainly.
 It is not a problem to fly someone in at a later time however, it will be an additional heli charge.
 We can often keep the price down if the adjacent heliski company is in operation but the timing and cost will depend on the availability of a helicopter.
 Please ask us for details.

 Yes – we can accommodate a few vehicles at staging.
-The parking is safe but space is severely limited however.
-MOST of the group will have to take the shuttle bus.
+The parking is relatively safe but not secured.
+As parking space is limited MOST of the group will have to take the shuttle bus.